Force Geometry and Irreversibility in Nonequilibrium Overdamped Dynamics: Force geometry and entropy production

-A central quantity characterizing nonequilibrium processes is the entropy production rate.
-For a Brownian particle evolving under overdamped dynamics in contact with a thermal bath at temperature $T$, the entropy production rate can be written as:
+A central quantity characterizing nonequilibrium processes is the entropy production rate, which for this system reads~\cite{Seifert2005Entropy}:

-where $J(x,t)$ is the probability current and $\langle \cdot \rangle$ denotes a spatial average with respect to the instantaneous probability density $\rho(x,t)$, which itself evolves according to the Fokker--Planck equation~\cite{Seifert2005Entropy, Risken1989Fokker}.
-Throughout, $\dot S_i(t)$ denotes the instantaneous, spatially integrated entropy production rate.
-This expression is consistent with the classical Prigogine formulation of entropy production in nonequilibrium thermodynamics and provides a convenient representation for stochastic dynamics.
-We emphasize that this expression is evaluated instantaneously with respect to the time-dependent distribution $\rho(x,t)$.
+where $\vec{J}(\vec{x},t)$ is the the probability current, defined through $\partial_t\vec{J}(\vec{x},t)=-\vec{\nabla}\rho(\vec{x},t)$.
+Throughout this manuscript, angular brackets denote spatial averaging with respect to $\rho(\vec{x},t)$ and $|\cdot|$ represents vector magnitude.
+Equation~\eqref{EqEntropyProductionPrigongine} is consistent with the classical Prigogine formulation of entropy production in nonequilibrium thermodynamics~\cite{glansdorff1971thermodynamic}.
 In thermal systems, the heat dissipation rate (from the system to the bath) satisfies $\dot{\mathcal Q}(t)=T[\dot S_i(t)-\dot S(t)]$, where $T$ is the bath temperature and $\dot S(t)$ is the total rate of change of system entropy.
-Once steady-state heat balance is reached, the entropy production rate and heat dissipation rate coincide \cite{Seifert2005Entropy}.
+When steady-state heat balance is reached, the entropy production rate and heat dissipation rate coincide \cite{Seifert2005Entropy}.

-An alternative representation, valid for overdamped isothermal dynamics and often more physically transparent in providing a mechanistic perspective on stochastic thermodynamics, is obtained by rewriting the entropy production rate in terms of the net thermodynamic force:
+{Using Eq.~(\ref{EqFP}), in Appendix~\ref{AppenDervEntrp} we derive an alternative representation of the entropy production, by rewriting the entropy production rate in terms of the net thermodynamic force: